Mutual distribution of two partial solutions in 1D localization: new information on the phase transition

 The above analysis provides new information on the phase transition in the distribution of $\psi$, predicted in \cite{125,126}.
-This transition consists in appearance of the imaginary part for the phase $\psi$, related with inevitable transformation of the true transfer matrix $T$, describing a probe scatterer in the allowed band, to the pseudo transfer matrix $t$, describing a scatterer in the forbidden band.
+This transition consists in appearance of the imaginary part for the phase $\psi$, related with inevitable transformation of the true transfer matrix $T$, describing a probe scatterer in the allowed band, to the pseudo transfer matrix $t$, describing a scatterer in the forbidden band \cite{13}.
 The difference between two types of matrices can be made arbitrary large, if their separation in energy is increased, and this difference cannot be overcome by addition of a weak random potential.
 As a result, the border-line between the true and pseudo transfer matrices can be only shifted but not eliminated.

 According to Sec.4, appearance of the imaginary part of $\psi$ is accompanied by disappearance of its real part $\psi'$.
 Due to relation $\left\langle \psi \right\rangle=2kx$, it is analogous to a situation in the ideal crystal, where transition from the allowed to forbidden band reduces to the change $k\to i\kappa$.
-In the disordered system, the analogous change is valid for average values, $\left\langle k \right\rangle\to i\left\langle \kappa_1 \right\rangle$, and instead of two pairs of the complex-conjugated exponents in Eq.19 we have four real exponents (Fig.3).
-Self-averaging of all four Lyapunov exponents follows from distributions (54), (62).
+In the disordered system, the analogous change is valid for average values, $\left\langle k \right\rangle\to i\left\langle \kappa_1 \right\rangle$, and instead of two pairs of the complex-conjugated exponents in Eq.19 we have four real exponents (Fig.3).\,\footnote{\,In another context, the difference between the pure real and complex-valued wavenumber arouse in the approach of papers \cite{402}.} Self-averaging of all four Lyapunov exponents follows from distributions (54), (62).
 Realization of two different configurations is established by the above analysis in the deep of the allowed and forbidden bands: it proves the existence of singularity in energy on the formal level\,\footnote{\,Existence of a singularity at the point ${\cal E}_0$ is established in \cite{124}--\cite{126} on the base of the physical reasoning with the use of numerical analysis, so that the formal arguments were practically absent.}.
 Therefore, a difference between the allowed and forbidden band survives in disordered systems, though a singularity in the density of states is smeared out.
+It resembles the famous argumentation by Mott \cite{2}, that the role of the allowed band edge comes to the mobility edge; the latter is absent in the 1D case, but a 'trace' of it still remains.

 A difference of two situations is manifested in the behavior of the Cauchy solution for given initial conditions on one of the ends of the system.
 For ${\cal E}>{\cal E}_0$ the mean $\langle k\rangle$ is finite, and the change of a sign of such solution occurs regularly on the scale $1/\langle k\rangle$.
 A situation for ${\cal E}<{\cal E}_0$ is clearly understood for energies in the deep of the forbidden band: then one has a quickly growing Lyapunov exponent, with essential fluctuations around it, related with disorder.
 It remains always possible, that one of fluctuations extends till zero, providing a fluctuational change of the sign.
 However, with the growth of the exponent such events occur more infrequently and no characteristic scale can be related with them; hence, one cannot reveal any finite value of $\langle k\rangle$.